Arctic Valley Ski Area

 See our skiing photo gallery!

-Come check out the tube park it is a great family friendly weekend activity
+Come check out the tube park as it is a great family-friendly weekend activity.

-Hours of Operation: Saturday and Sunday through April 9, 2017.
+Hours of Operation: Thursday to Sunday through early April.

-The tube park operates three or four daily sessions, each session will allow a limited number of riders access to the tube park for as many runs as can be complete during that time period.
-Currently the rider limit is 50.
+The tube park operates four daily sessions on Thursdays and Fridays and five daily sessions on Saturdays and Sundays.
+Each session will allow a limited number of riders access to the tube park for as many runs as can be completed during that time period.
+Currently, the rider limit is 60 (50 large and 10 small tubes).
 Check out our Tube Park page for more information.

 There are several areas for backcountry skiing and travel that may be accessed from the Arctic Valley Trailhead.
 The most popular area is the north side of Toklat Creek, where several good runs exist on the south-facing slopes of Mt Gordon-Lyon.
 Arctic Valley maintains a groomed trail up the valley from the top of the tube park to the top of Toklat Creek.
 Everything to the south of this trail is part of the ski area, and uphill travel is not allowed.